my cars

 1994 Peugeot 205 Junior auto (1580cc)

 Almost the cheapest car I have ever owned - I was given it in exchange for a bottle of wine, and it came along at just the right time - after killing the Xantia I was using the Range Rover daily.
 I ran this for a year and a half, then gave it away on Freecycle.
-I spent £4 on startermotor brushes, and bought no other parts for it.
+I spent £4 on startermotor brushes, and bought no other parts for it - although this worn out old motor turned out to be no more economical than the Range Rover!

 1984 Fiat 126 Brown "Sports Convertible"